vlaraort/npm-pact-binaries/README.md

 ```
 Now you can install pact-node without access to Github.

+## Automated work

+This project runs a travis cron daily, in this [url](https://travis-ci.org/vlaraort/npm-pact-binaries/builds).

+When a new update is available, the pipeline generates a new version and automagically publish it to the NPM registry.

+If it doesn't found a new version, the pipeline fails to avoid the publish script, so don't worry if you see failing jobs :)

 ## Thanks!

 To all the PACT team, for creating this awesome tool!
 All credits belong to them.